 The S4 isn't bad on low-pile carpet.
 The vacuum struggles cleaning small debris like baking soda but still does an excellent job cleaning hair.
 With large debris, it quickly loses performance as the dirt compartment fills up.

 Unlike the Roborock S5 or the Roborock S6, this robot vacuum can't be used on high-pile carpet.
 It has a hard time getting onto the carpet and once on, it says it's done cleaning, even though it doesn't really move.
 It loses its sense of direction on high-pile carpet and asks to be moved to another location.
+The Roborock S4 Max is an otherwise very similar vacuum that can move around on high-pile carpets.

 Great maneuverability.
 The laser sensor navigation is effective and the robot vacuum uses smart pathing technology.
 It learns a new path after each cleaning session, making it more efficient around objects, and you can also set barriers around smaller objects like cables.
 It's small enough to fit under couches and tables, but when it gets stuck on a rug, it stops itself.